ansys/pymapdl/.devcontainer/develop_on_codespaces.rst

 How to start
 ------------

-To start a Codespace environment you must go to the repository page `PyMAPDL <pymapdl_repo_>`_, and click on the ``<> Code`` green button, and select the tab ``Codespaces``.
+To start a Codespace environment, go to the
+`PyMAPDL repository <pymapdl_repo_>`_, click the green **Code** button, and select the **Codespaces** tab.
-There you can click on `+` to open a default Codespace environment.
+Then, click the **+** button to open a default Codespace environment.

-Alternatively, you can click on the `...` button and then click on ``New with options``.
+Alternatively, you can click the menu button and then select **New with options**.

 The next window shows you the configuration form.
-You can choose the ``branch``, the ``Dev container configuration``, the ``Region`` and the ``Machine type``.
+You can set these options: **branch**, **Dev container configuration**, **Region**, and **Machine type**.

-The ``branch`` refers to the PyMAPDL Github branch from which the configuration is load from.
+The **branch`` option sets the PyMAPDL GitHub branch to load the configuration from.
-The `Dev container configuration` refers to the Codespaces configuration.
+The **Dev container configuration** option sets the Codespaces configuration.

-Currently, there are 3 main configurations:
+Currently, there are three main configurations:

 * **PyMAPDL-Codespaces-Developer**.
 This is the default configuration.
   It contains the OS and Python dependencies to develop and test PyMAPDL.
-For instance, it has installed ``xvfb`` and ``pytest`` for testing.
+For instance, it has ``xvfb`` and ``pytest`` packages installed for testing.
 * **PyMAPDL-Codespaces-Documentation**.
-This configuration is specially set for people working with the documentation or examples, and hence it includes the appropriate OS and Python dependencies.
+This configuration is specially set for people working with the documentation or examples.
+Thus, it includes the appropriate OS and Python dependencies.
-  For instance, it includes ``sphinx`` and ``latex`` to build the documentation as HTML and PDF.
+  For instance, it includes ``sphinx`` and ``latex`` packages for building the documentation as HTML and PDF outputs.
 * **PyMAPDL-DevContainer (Local) [NOT RECOMMENDED]**.
 This is the configuration for launching a development container locally.
-  This container follow similar steps to the preceding configurations, but it is for use locally together with Visual Code, hence you **must not** select it when creating your Codespaces environment.
+  This container is similar to the preceding configurations, but it is for use locally together with Visual Studio Code.
+Thus, you **must not** select it when creating your Codespaces environment.
-  To get more information about how to launch a development container locally, visit :ref:`develop_on_remote_containers`.
+  To get more information on how to launch a development container locally, see :ref:`develop_on_remote_containers`.

-Lastly, the ``Machine type`` allows you to choose the specifications of the machine hosting the Codespace.
-The more powerful the machine is, the more quota of your Codespaces allowance (free or paid) consumes.
+Lastly, the **Machine type** option allows you to choose the specifications of the machine hosting the Codespace.
+The amount of your Codespace allowance (free or paid) that consumed is proportional to the power of your machine.

-.. warning:: If you choose `New with options`, building the Codespace
+.. warning:: If you choose **New with options**, building the Codespace
-    might take longer (up to 5 minutes) than using the default configuration.
+    might take longer (up to five minutes) than if you choose the default configuration.

 How to use
 ==========